 Editing arrives as an essential process to improve and beautify GoPro shoots for getting views and popularity online.
 Lots of GoPro video editors are pushed to you with arrays of editing features.
 If you have no idea about how to pick one out from the crowded market, we hope the following list of 9 best GoPro video editing software can help you - a junior editor or senior-level video maker - make a quick but right choice.

-In this guide, we will review these 8 GoPro video editors which you can quickly master how to edit GoPro videos.
+In this guide, we will review these 9 best GoPro video editors with which you can quickly master how to edit GoPro videos.

 Before the ball rolling, a thing we have to admit is that there isn't a one-fit-all video editor, but most good GoPro video editors have the following 2 common features:

 - 1. Go compatible with HEVC video: GoPro record videos in HEVC format in certain modes.
 Not like the popular H.264 MP4 format that goes compatible with almost all editing software, there are only a few editors that can support HEVC codec correctly.

 - 2. Boast built-in footage stabilizer: Not all shakings in footages captured by GoPro can be eliminated by its own algorithm.
 For that reason, there are many times you need to deshake the footage with GoPro editors.
 A good GoPro editor has to be able to stabilize the shakiness and wobbles of your video.
 Surely, the benefits of a decent editor are far more than the above two aspects.

 To make the result more practical and objective, we try all popular video editors to deal with different types of videos recorded by GoPro HERO11/10/9/8/7 under various shooting modes.
 The top 9 GoPro editors are categorized into two types, one for beginners and the other one for the pro.
 You can directly jump to the part which is suitable for you.

 Top 9 GoPro Video Editing Software for Beginners and Pros